 In honor of the work of Robert and Ina Caro, Biographers International Organization has set up an annual research and travel fellowship.
 BIO members with a work in progress can apply to receive funding for research trips to archives or to important settings in their subject’s lives.
 This fellowship is a reflection of BIO’s ongoing commitment to support authors in writing beautifully contextualized and tenaciously researched biographies.

-The fellowship will be awarded for the fifth time in May 2022.
-Judges for the 2022 fellowship are distinguished biographers Carla Kaplan, chair, Marc Leepson, and Barbara Savage.
+The fellowship will be awarded for the seventh time in May 2024.

 By their own example, the Caros have taught us the crucial importance of depicting a sense of place in delineating character.